Pulborough Parish Council

 What to do if you can’t access parts of this website

-If you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille, please contact us.
+If you need information on this website in a different format, such as:

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, please contact us.
+We are always looking to improve the accessibility of this website.
+If you find any problems not listed on this page, or if you believe we are not meeting accessibility requirements, please contact us.

-If you wish to make a formal complaint, please contact the Clerk on clerk@pulboroughparishcouncil.gov.uk.
+If you wish to make a formal complaint, please contact the Clerk at clerk@pulboroughparishcouncil.gov.uk.

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 Technical information about this website’s accessibility

-Pulborough Parish Council is committed to making its website accessible, in accordance with the accessibility regulations.
+Pulborough Parish Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 Non-accessible content